 Elements of Common Law Bad Faith

 The common law elements of bad faith are not the same from state to state.
 Some states define bad faith as conduct that is “unreasonable or without proper cause.”
 Other states take a narrower view.
 Finding liability only where a denied claim is not “fairly debatable” and the insurance company knows this is the situation.
 Further complicating matters, some states view this claim as a breach of contract, and in other states it’s a tort.

-- The reason for withholding benefits was unreasonable.
-Whether the insurance company acted reasonable is evaluated objectively based on the situation and facts as they existed at the time of the decision in question.
+2. The reason for withholding benefits was unreasonable.
+Whether the insurance company acted reasonably is evaluated objectively based on the situation and facts as they existed at the time of the decision in question.
 In Wisconsin, for example, liability will only be found where a claim is intentionally denied without a reasonable basis.
 Mere negligence is never enough to prove bad faith.

 Courts have identified certain actions as bad conduct.
-For example, the Judicial Council in California provides a list of factors that can be considered in deciding if an insurance company acted unreasonably.
-The presence of any one of these factor is not conclusive evidence of bad faith, but can help establish your case:
+For example, in their Civil Jury Instructions 2330 and 2331, the Judicial Council of California provides certain factors that can be considered in deciding if an insurance company acted unreasonably.
+The presence of any one of the following factors is not conclusive evidence of bad faith, but can help establish your case:

-- Failing to acknowledge and act promptly after receiving a claim
+- Failing to acknowledge a claim and to act promptly after receiving a claim;

-- Failing to either approve or deny claims within a reasonable time after the insured has submitted adequate proof of loss
+- Failing to either approve or deny claims within a reasonable time after the insured has submitted proof of loss; or